-Physics Program Descriptions
+Physics BS Program

 The undergraduate major in physics leading to the Bachelor of Science degree provides for a mastery of basic principles and methods of classical and modern physics and prepares the student for a wide variety of career opportunities.
 The SIUC physics department offers a BS degree in general physics or the option to specialize in Computational Physics, Materials Science / Nanophysics, or Biomedical Physics.
 A degree in physics can lead to a challenging and interesting career.
 Physics as a profession has always been at the center of exciting discoveries, and much of modern science is originally based on the research done by physicists.

 The Physics Department at SIUC offers a first-rate undergraduate program in physics.
 Individual attention is provided to physics majors.
 We offer laboratory courses in advanced lab methods, modern physics, lasers, and modern optics.
 Most importantly, the Department of Physics is research-oriented with all of its faculty active in research.
 Participation by advanced undergraduates in the research program of a faculty member is encouraged and can be very useful to students, providing them with technical skills not available through formal coursework and giving them a taste of real physics.
 Our undergraduates can participate in experimental projects in such areas as low-temperature physics, surface physics, applied physics, material physics, fluid physics, super-conductivity, magnetism, synchrotron radiation, infrared spectroscopy, and electron paramagnetic resonance.
 For those students who have an interest in theoretical physic, research projects are available in high-interest areas such as quantum physics, solid state physics, atomic and molecular physics, computational physics, statistical mechanics and nuclear physics.